giga-sec/gigaSec-Tech-Notes/3. Notes/query in sql explained.md

 ---
 A query is just a statement which
--> declares what data we are looking for,
+-> declares WHAT DATA we are looking for,
--> declares where to find data in the database,
+-> declares WHERE TO FIND DATA in the database,
--> optionally, how to transform it before it is returned.
+-> optionally, HOW TO TRANSFORM DATA before it is returned.
 It has a specific syntax though